photograph by Jason Rosewell

 Great Responsibility

 Children are naturally curious about the world, but adults (for one reason or another) refuse to entertain their thirst for knowledge.
-A professor once told me that the worst thing you can tell a child is “no.” Astrophysicist Neil deGrasse Tyson once said:
+A professor once told me that the worst thing you can tell a child is “no”, and astrophysicist Neil deGrasse Tyson once said:

 “Kids are born curious about the world.
 What adults primarily do in the presence of kids is unwittingly thwart the curiosity of children.”

-Neither Neil nor I is saying that all parents are shitty parents, nor are we saying that parenting is easy.
+Neither Neil nor I are saying that all parents are shitty parents, nor are we saying that parenting is easy.
 What we are saying is that more thought needs to be put into how we raise our children before they are born.
 Having said that, it’s not totally the parents’ fault.
-In a capitalist society, many things occupy our lives, which can be stressful for many of us.
-We’re worried about our jobs, rent, car notes, food, clothing, shelter, and so forth.
+In a capitalist society, many things occupy our lives, which can be stressful and distracting for many of us.
+Our thoughts are occupied with our jobs, rent, car notes, food, clothing, shelter, and so forth.
 Children are the most important element to human life, but child rearing has to compete with the aforementioned concerns.

 None of this is a mistake, however.
 When my intelligence is lauded by friends or acquaintances, I always respond that I’m not intelligent because of my schooling, but despite it.
 We are taught only enough to become another cog in the wheel of the capitalist machine, and nothing more.
 In our society, the needs of the state are given greater importance than those of the people.
 The life of an insurance company’s CEO is valued more than the life of a child lying in a hospital bed with tubes and life-saving equipment attached to their frail bodies while they gasp for oxygen.
 This scenario may not apply to you, young reader, but it is indicative of what your life is worth to the capitalist minders of our society.
 If your health and life are considered nothing more than a commodity necessary to grease the gears of the capitalist machine, what chance does your art have of not becoming disposable the moment you fail to appease the machine?

 Of the musicians who have been interviewed in Neuerotica, only one (to the best of my knowledge) has become what society typically considers “successful”, having gone platinum for their songwriting.
-But most musicians don’t seek that kind of fame.
-They want their audience to listen to and appreciate their music, and for it to be shared with others who may appreciate it as well.
-In their minds, this is fame.
+Most musicians don’t seek that kind of fame, what they want is for their audience to listen to and appreciate their music, and for it to be shared with others who may appreciate it as well.
+In their minds, that is what fame is.
 These are the kinds of artists I had in mind when I conceived Neuerotica—the unheard and the under-appreciated.
 If you’re confused about our e-mag’s socialist-centric partisanship, you should know that we recognize your art as more than a simple commodity, the way capitalism does.
 Your art is your life; it’s an expression of your soul, and it should be treated as such, and not commodified to serve the machinations of capitalist vultures.

 art by RangerOfArt